khaledalmaarii/HackTricks-wiki/macos-hardening/macos-auto-start-locations.md

 password   required       pam_deny.so
 session    required       pam_permit.so
 ```

-And therefore any attempt to use **`sudo` will work**.

-{% hint style="danger" %}
-Note that this directory is protected by TCC so it's highly probably that the user will get a prompt asking for access.
-{% endhint %}

 ### Authorization Plugins

 Writeup: [https://theevilbit.github.io/beyond/beyond\_0028/](https://theevilbit.github.io/beyond/beyond\_0028/)\
 Writeup: [https://posts.specterops.io/persistent-credential-theft-with-authorization-plugins-d17b34719d65](https://posts.specterops.io/persistent-credential-theft-with-authorization-plugins-d17b34719d65)

 * Useful to bypass sandbox: [🟠](https://emojipedia.org/large-orange-circle)
 * But you need to be root and make extra configs
 * TCC bypass: ???

 #### Location

 * `/Library/Security/SecurityAgentPlugins/`
 * Root required
 * It's also needed to configure the authorization database to use the plugin

 #### Description & Exploitation

 You can create an authorization plugin that will be executed when a user logs-in to maintain persistence.
 For more information about how to create one of these plugins check the previous writeups (and be careful, a poorly written one can lock you out and you will need to clean your mac from recovery mode).
 ```objectivec
 // Compile the code and create a real bundle
 // gcc -bundle -framework Foundation main.m -o CustomAuth